Cornstalks on the Gate for Halloween

 Yeast Mixture

-• 1 cup heated milk (temperature for bread-making)
+• 1 cup heated milk (temperature for bread-making; nonfat is fine)

 Dough Mixture